 Introduction to Leading Zeros in Excel

 The concept of putting zeroes in excel is used where keeping zeroes at the starting of the numbers are required, so the format for the number system will not get changed.
 While working, we may see some situations where if we paste some numbers of selected columns to another file, if those numbers have zeroes at the starting then, those zeroes will get removed, as Zero has no significance at the starting of any number sequence.

-This can be prevented by customizing the numbers in Format Cells option.
+This can be prevented by customizing the numbers in the Format Cells option.

 How to Add Leading Zeros in Excel?